Diogomadeira97/Dietpi-NAS/README.md

 • On General Settings enable AdGuard browsing security service.

 • Set DNS Blocklists and Custom filtering rules on the web UI.

+• Rewrite DNS to your domain and wildcard, pointing to your server private ip.

 • Set DNS on router and devices to the ip of the server.